The Schoolcraft College Board of Trustees

 Ms. Gebhardt was elected a Wayne County Commissioner for District 12 (representing Westland, Inkster and south Livonia) for two terms in 2008 and 2010.
 She is an adjunct professor in Education at Madonna University.
 Joan retired from public education after serving as a teacher for 10 years, and an administrator for 21 years.
 As a principal she was elected President of the Taylor local of the American Association of School Administrators.
 Ms. Gebhardt was appointed by Governor Jennifer Granholm to the Utility Consumers Participation Board, where she was elected Vice-President.
 Joan is active in the Northwest Detroit League of Women Voters and the American Association of University Women-Livonia Branch.

-Ms. Gebhardt and her husband Fred have lived in Livonia since 1979.
-They have a son Steven and daughter Jennifer, both graduates of Schoolcraft College.
-They are proud grandparents of Lindsay.
+Ms. Gebhardt and her family have lived in Livonia since 1979.
+She and her late husband Fred have a son Steven and daughter Jennifer, both graduates of Schoolcraft College.
+She is the proud grandmother of Lindsay.